WICG/spatial-navigation/polyfill/README.md

 The polyfill is not yet complete.
-It roughly matches the specification but does not yet follow it closely, and has a number of known issues.
+It roughly matches the specification but does not yet follow it closely, and has several  known issues.

 See [the list of open bugs](https://github.com/wicg/spatial-navigation/issues?q=is%3Aissue+is%3Aopen+label%3Atopic%3Apolyfill) in github.